gradinkov/rudehash/README.md

 ## FAQ

+* Dev fee?

+It's 10 minutes **after** every 24 **straight** hours of your mining time (about 0.7% at the very most).
+Most software makes sure the dev fees are secured first, and only **then** starts mining for the user.
+RudeHash takes the opposite approach.
+Upon start, I get no dev fee, only after the first 24 hours.
+If you restart RudeHash before any 24 hour run, I get no dev fee.
+If the miner crashes before any 24 hour run, I get no dev fee.
+I only get dev fee once the currently running miner's uptime reaches 24 hours.
+I want full transparency on this, thus during dev mining, the progress is shown in the stats, and it's also indicated clearly on all supported monitoring sites.

 * What's the point of this tool?
 I could mine with just a one line batch file!

 That's correct.
 But when you make your choice, you gotta find the stratum URL, the port number, the algo, the corresponding miner, the miner's specific command line arguments... and once you pick a different mining target, you can start it all over again.
 On all your rigs.
 This constant messing around quickly becomes a tedious burden.